 Grand Junction sits right at the confluence of the Colorado and Gunnison Rivers.
 The name "Grand Junction" even comes from the city's proximity to these two significant riverways.
-The Colorado snakes through the Grand Valley, and downtown Grand Junction is only a few minutes walk from its sandy banks.
+The Colorado snakes through the area, and downtown Grand Junction is only a few minutes walk from its sandy banks.

 Along the Colorado River there are 24 miles of paved paths, perfect for walking, biking (including e-bikes except at the Audobon section of the trail), even rollerblading.
 Grand Junction's Riverfront Trail makes it possible to get from Downtown Grand Junction, all the way to Loma, over 20 miles away, without ever getting on a major roadway.
 And the best part is, there is plenty to do along the way of this paved scenic trail.
 From birdwatching and fishing to dining and craft beverage sipping, to art and wildlife gazing, all can be experienced at a leisurely pace any time of day or night.